Proposed Resource Management Plans Released for Review

-The Draft NCA RMPs and Draft RMP Amendment/DEIS documents can be reviewed using several methods including the following:
+The Proposed NCA RMPs and Proposed RMP Amendment/FEIS documents can be reviewed using several methods including the following:

-- View or download the Adobe Acrobat (PDF) documents from the links located on the right of this page under "Review Documents."
+- View or download the Adobe Acrobat (PDF) documents from the links located on the right of this page under "Review Documents" or visit ePlanning.

 - Obtain a copy of the PDF documents on a CD at a public open house in September.

 The publication in the Federal Register of the Notice of Availability by the Environmental Protection Agency of the proposed plans will initiate a 30-day protest period.
 Any person who participated in the planning process and who has an interest that is or may be adversely affected by the planning decisions may file a protest within 30 days of that publication.

 For more information about the BLM's Plan Protest Resolution or to learn more about filing a pr click here.

 - Review the documents provided on the right side of this page under "Additional Information" and "Fact Sheets."

 - Find out more about the National Conservation Areas by visiting our website.